 In Year 13, Travel and Tourism students also have the opportunity to undertake work experience within a related field.
 This is normally undertaken in Term 2 and 3.
-The organisation of the work experience will be discussed with the teacher once the student has found a suitable placement.
+The organisation of the

 The course is different from many others as it is assessed 100% by completing coursework tasks that will be studied over 360 guided learning hours over a 2-year period.